sunilkumartc/data-platform-playbook/docs/data-engineering/foundations.md

 ### The Shift: From ETL to Platform

 Traditional data engineering focused on **ETL pipelines**—point-to-point data movement with transformation logic embedded in the pipeline.
-Modern data engineering is about **platforms**—self-serve infrastructure that enables teams to:
+Modern data engineering is about **platforms**—infrastructure that enables teams to:

-- Ingest data with minimal friction
+**Ingestion** — Standardized patterns and contracts for pipeline creation with minimal friction

-- Transform data using their preferred tools
+**Transformation** — Managed compute environments supporting multiple tools and reusable frameworks

-- Store data in cost-appropriate tiers
+**Storage** — Cost-appropriate tiering with automated lifecycle management and flexible formats

-- Serve data to consumers (analytics, ML, operational systems)
+**Serving** — Multiple access patterns (SQL, APIs, feature stores) optimized for analytics, ML, and operational use cases

 ## Core Principles